How To Build a Sustainable Home

 6. Healthy Indoor Air Quality

-Prioritise indoor air quality by choosing non-toxic materials and installing a robust ventilation system.
-Indoor plants can also help purify the air.
+Top Tip: Indoor plants can also help purify the air.

 Sustainable Design and Architecture